gnois/losty/README.md

 ## Losty = [Luaty](https://github.com/gnois/luaty) + [OpenResty](http://openresty.org)

 Losty is a functional style web framework that runs on OpenResty with minimal dependencies.
-By composing functions almost everywhere, it adds helpers on OpenResty without obscuring its API that you are familiar with.
+By composing functions almost everywhere and utilizing Lua's powerful language features, it adds helpers on OpenResty without obscuring its API that you are familiar with.

 It has built in
 - request router